Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 A few of the arched mahogany pieces with labels on their inside face.
 These

-pieces will be repaired as needed prior to having coats of a shellac mixture
+pieces will be repaired as needed before having coats of a shellac mixture

 applied to the side and edges that are visible to the public.